Method 1 – Use VBA Macro to Count Filled Cells from a Range

 End Sub

-4 – apply the COUNTA function to count filled cells from range B4:F14 then display it in the H5 cell.
+4 – Apply the COUNTA function to count filled cells from range B4:F14 and display it in the H5 cell.

 Step 2: Press F5 to run the macro.
-After returning to the workbook, you see the total filled cell number as depicted in the below screenshot.
+After returning to the workbook, you will see the total filled cell number, as depicted in the screenshot below.

 Step 1: Repeat the instruction section to open and insert a Module in Microsoft Visual Basic.